WCramRTC/GA_Fields_And_Properties/README.md

 | **Submission** | Successful upload to GitHub and correct submission link provided on Canvas. | 5 |
 | **Total** |  | 100 |

-This tutorial will help students grasp the fundamentals of class fields and properties in C#, understanding how to protect data within a class, and how to use properties for data access and validation.